On Atmospheric Retrievals of Exoplanets with Inhomogeneous Terminators: On Retrieved Temperature Anomalies from the Literature

 It is also important to consider that the photospheric temperature at the terminator of the planet can be lower than $T_{\rm eq}$ and $T_{\rm skin}$.
 As mentioned above, the calculation of $T_{\rm eq}$ requires making some assumptions about the energy redistribution between the day and night sides of the planet, and the planetary albedo.
 Therefore, assuming different values for the planetary albedo or energy redistribution can result in cooler estimates.
 For instance, assuming a bond albedo of 0.1 the equilibrium temperatures reported in Table \ref{tab:litvalues} would decrease by $\sim20$~K for the warm mini-Neptunes and up to $\sim70$~K for the ultra-hot Jupiters.

-On the other hand, $T_{\rm skin} = 2^{-1/4} \, T_{\rm{eq}}$, is the temperature estimate of a hypothetical outer atmospheric layer with low infrared emissivity, transparent to solar radiation, and heated only by infrared upwelling from below \citep[][]{Pierrehumbert2010}.
-This temperature estimate corresponds to a layer of the atmosphere with low optical depth, and would not necessarily represent the photospheric temperature at the terminator.
+On the other hand, $T_{\rm skin} = 2^{-1/4} \, T_{\rm{eq}}$, is the temperature estimate of a hypothetical outer atmospheric layer with low optical depth, transparent to incident stellar radiation, and heated only by outgoing radiation, for a gray atmosphere \citep[][]{Pierrehumbert2010, Parmentier2014}.
+This temperature estimate would not necessarily represent the photospheric temperature at the terminator.
+Furthermore, \citet{Parmentier2014} show that non-gray effects can lead to skin temperatures significantly lower than those predicted for the gray case.
 Although \MGL\, argue for $T_{\rm eq}$ and $T_{\rm skin}$ as the reference values for the terminator temperature expectations, in practice any temperature estimate would be better gauged by GCMs, expected to provide more realistic estimates of these values \citep[][]{Seager2010_book}.
 Therefore, we inform our expectations using GCM results from the literature below.

 GCMs show that the atmospheric temperature of the planet is dependent on a series of factors including the atmospheric composition and the orbital phase of the planet.
-For instance, for the hot Neptune GJ436b \citet{Lewis2010} find zonal-mean temperatures at 10 mbar of $T_{\rm 10 \, mbar}\sim500$--$550$~K for a $1\times$ solar composition, estimates cooler than $T_{\rm eq}$ and $T_{\rm skin}$ ($T_{\rm{eq}}=649$~K, $T_{\rm skin} =546$~K).
+For instance, for the hot Neptune GJ436b, \citet{Lewis2010} find zonal-mean temperatures at 10 mbar of $T_{\rm 10 \, mbar}\sim500$--$550$~K for a $1\times$ solar composition, estimates cooler than $T_{\rm eq}$ and $T_{\rm skin}$ ($T_{\rm{eq}}=649$~K, $T_{\rm skin} =546$~K).
 Similarly, for the high eccentricity hot Jupiter HAT-P-2b, \citet{Lewis2014} find temperature averages over latitude and longitude of $T\lesssim1200$~K at $P\sim10^{-3}$--$10^{-1}$~bar at the time of transit, estimates lower than $T_{\rm eq}$ and $T_{\rm skin}$ ($T_{\rm{eq}}=1481$~K, $T_{\rm skin} =1246$~K).